andrewalverson/F2021_python_bootcamp/README.md

 3. Each value must have its own cell.

-[dataframe](http://www.r-tutor.com/r-introduction/data-frame): 2-dimensional table; the fundamental data structure in R
+[data frame](http://www.r-tutor.com/r-introduction/data-frame): 2-dimensional table; the fundamental data structure in R

 - **columns** are variables that can differ in type (numeric, factor, character, etc.)